 Annual, state-level growth indices for each equipment sector are applied to every equipment type within the sector, from their respective population base year to 2040.
 The resulting nrgrowthindex database contains over 55,000 entries, so in the interest of brevity, a sample of results are presented here.
-Figure 4.1- Figure 4.13 show time series of annual growth indices corresponding to one state from each U.S. Census Region (Table 3.4).
-Although the model linearly extrapolates engine populations from 2039 and 2040 out to 2060, for illustrative purposes, Figure 4.1- Figure 4.13 include linearly extrapolated growth indices.
+Figures 4.1- 4.13 show time series of annual growth indices corresponding to one state from each U.S. Census Region (Table 3.4).
+Although the model linearly extrapolates engine populations from 2039 and 2040 for years beyond 2040, for illustrative purposes, Figures 4.1- 4.13 include linearly extrapolated growth indices.
 Example states vary by sector to better illustrate the sector growth.
 The national average index across all states is also plotted.